What We Do

 Kettering Summer Lunch Program

 At the Oak Creek apartments in Kettering, lunches are served during the summer to children who normally participate in their school’s free lunch program during the school year.
-Our Social Action Committee and the Youth Group are responsible for providing and serving lunches for one week each summer.
-Around 65 to 70 lunches are served each day.
+Our Social Action Committee and Youth Ministry are responsible for providing and serving lunches for one week each summer.
+Around 45 lunches are served each day.

-The Giving Tree is an annual Advent project to collect Christmas gifts for several charities.
+The Giving Tree is an annual Advent project to collect Christmas gifts for several local charities.

 Fair Trade Sale

 Fair Trade helps producers in developing countries achieve better trading conditions.
-Every December, there is a local Fair Trade Sale, recently at the University of Dayton’s River Campus.
-In 2017, we were responsible for the set-up and sale of household items.
+Every December, there is a local Fair Trade Sale at the University of Dayton’s River Campus.
+We have been responsible for the setup and sale of household items.

 We are responsible for the food barrels at the doors of our church.
 One of our members coordinates the volunteers who deliver the donated items to the Catholic Social Services food pantry on a weekly basis.